Franta Belsky

-František Bělský (also known as Franta Belsky; 6 April 1921 – 5 July 2000) was a Czech sculptor.
+František Bělský (as artist used the name Franta Belsky; in Czech Franta Bělský, 6 April 1921 – 5 July 2000) was a Czech-British sculptor.

-He was known for large-scale abstract works of public art as well as more iconographic statues and busts of noted 20th-century figures such as Winston Churchill and members of the British Royal Family.
+He was known for large-scale abstract works of public art as well as more iconographic statues and busts of noted 20th-century figures such as Winston Churchill and members of the British royal family.

 Biography

-He was born into a Jewish family in Brno, Czechoslovakia, in 1921, the son of the economist Josef Bělský.
+He was born in Brno, Czechoslovakia, in 1921, the son of the economist Josef Bělský.
 His family stemmed originally from the village of Bělá, hence the toponymic surname Bělský.
 With his family, he fled to the United Kingdom after the German invasion of Czechoslovakia, and volunteered for the Czechoslovak Exile Army.
 He fought in the Battle of France as a gunner and was twice mentioned in dispatches, once for carving a memorial stone to Czechoslovak soldiers whilst stationed at Cholmondeley, Cheshire, and again in 1944 when he was awarded the Czech bravery award for repairing a telephone line in France while under enemy fire.

 In 1940, the Czechoslovak Exile Army was evacuated to Britain along with other Allied forces in the Dunkirk evacuation.
 Five weeks later, the Czechoslovaks were presented in a military parade for ceremonial inspection by the then Prime Minister Winston Churchill.
 Belsky recalled that Churchill stopped in front him, leaning on his walking stick with his chin thrust out, holding his hat in his hand, and looked Belsky in the eye for a prolonged time.
 Under Churchill's gaze, Belsky thought, "You wait, one day I shall model a statue of you, just like this".